Quick and easy sugar free flapjacks or oat bars, perfect for baby led weaning!

 For months I’ve been wanting to post more baby friendly and weaning recipes and I am so pleased that I have FINALLY got round to my first one!
 My little man is now 13 months old, so a little past the weaning stage.
 But with only 5 teeth there are still lots of things that he struggles to eat.
 I also try to keep his diet as low in sugar and salt as possible and so I still find myself making lots of food specifically for him.
 So my first recipe just for babies is going to be these Sugar Free Flapjacks (or Oat Bars).

 My little man wasn’t much of an eater until a couple of months ago.
 It used to be a mission to get him to eat more than a couple of morsels of food at a time but recently he has turned into an eating machine.
 Some days he eats so much that I struggle to come up with varied and interesting snacks for him.
-Those boxes of soft oat bars are handy in these kind of situations but they work out so so expensive for what essentially is a few handfuls of oats so I decided to make my own.
+Those boxes of soft oat bars are handy in these kind of situations but they can work out expensive for what essentially is a few handfuls of oats so I decided to make my own.

 My flapjacks are sugar free and also contain no honey, meaning that they are suitable for babies under 1 year.
 They are naturally sweetened with bananas, desiccated coconut and dates and are soft enough for little mouths to manage.